cpp-best-practices/gui_starter_template/README.md

 </details>

-### Configure your build
+### (3) Configure your build

-To configure the project and write makefiles, you could use `cmake` with a bunch of command line options.
+To configure the project, you could use `cmake`, or `ccmake` or `cmake-gui`.
+Each of them are explained in the following:

-The easier option is to run cmake interactively:
+#### (3.a) Configuring via cmake:
+With Cmake directly

+    cmake -S . -B ./build

+#### (3.b) Configuring via ccmake:

+With the Cmake Curses Dialog Command Line tool:

+    ccmake -S . -B ./build

+Once `ccmake` has finished setting up, press 'c' to configure the project, press 'g' to generate, and 'q' to quit.

-#### **Configure via cmake-gui**:
+#### (3.c) Configuring via cmake-gui:

+To use the GUI of the cmake:

-1) Open cmake-gui from the project directory:
+3.c.1) Open cmake-gui from the project directory:
 ```
 cmake-gui .
 ```
-2) Set the build directory:
+3.c.2) Set the build directory:

 ![build_dir](https://user-images.githubusercontent.com/16418197/82524586-fa48e380-9af4-11ea-8514-4e18a063d8eb.jpg)

-3) Configure the generator:
+3.c.3) Configure the generator:

 In cmake-gui, from the upper menu select `Tools/Configure`.